-20. The false story fabricated by the individual officer defendants included their concocted claim that they saw plaintiff selling drugs and they found drugs on plaintiff's person.
+20. The false story fabricated by the individual officer defendants included their concocted claim that they saw plaintiff drop a tin foil package of drugs and run from them.

 21. The acts of the individual officer defendants in furtherance of their scheme to frame plaintiff include the following: